 The secondary Band program of Fort Bend ISD is designed to provide students the opportunity to develop their musical skills as an instrumentalist, while simultaneously teaching the attributes of FBISD's Profile of a Graduate.
 The pursuit of excellence within a safe, nurturing environment permiates everything we do.
 FBISD Band programs regularly win state and national recognition.
-This year, the Clements High School Symphonic Band will perform at the 2019 Midwest Clinic, the world's largest Band and Orchestra conference held annually in Chicago, IL.
+In 2019, the Clements High School Symphonic Band performed at the Midwest Clinic, the world's largest Band and Orchestra conference held annually in Chicago, IL.
 Our Bands regularly are selected as National and Commended winners in the Mark of Excellence's National Wind Band Honors project.
-In 2018, both the Clements and Austin High School Marching Bands advanced to the bi-ennial UIL State Marching Band Championships.
+In 2018, both the Clements and Austin High School Marching Bands advanced to the biennial UIL State Marching Band Championships.

 Middle School Band

 For all middle school Band courses, placement is by audition only.
 Students may be required to purchase or rent their own instruments, as well as purchase some instructional materials.
 Instruments may be obtained through a rental/purchase agreement from a local music dealer.
 The school furnishes some larger instruments such as oboes, bassoons, bass clarinets, F horns, euphoniums, tubas, and percussion equipment to students selected for these instruments by the Band Director.
 An annual $80 fee is charged to students selected by the Band Director to use school-owned instruments.
 It may be necessary to purchase some materials for uniformity of dress for performance purposes.